 This is my series devoted to the real life models who became Rootstein mannequins.
-The mannequins are also dressed in attire that provides a little bit of fashion history.

 This is Donyale Luna (real name Peggy Ann Freeman) and she was the first African American mannequin that Rootstein released .
 For a long time she was the was the ONLY African American mannequin on the market.